 Message time and receipt time

 - Message time represents the time of your log events.
 This is parsed from your logs by the Collector.
-When adding a Source to a Collector, most users choose to automatically detect timestamps in their logs and parse them by selecting the Enable Timestamp Parsing option.
+When adding a Source to a Collector, most users choose to automatically detect timestamps in their logs and parse them by selecting Extract timestamp information from log file entries in the Source configuration settings.

 - Receipt time is the timestamp the log message was received by the Collector.
 See Use Receipt Time for details.